 Benefits of Respecting Consumer Data Privacy

-As the stats above show, consumers demand data privacy.
+As the data privacy statistics above show, consumers demand data privacy.

 Your business will benefit significantly from being accountable and transparent to your consumers about how you handle data.